nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

 >**Will be a useful feature for** BSA staff
 >**As** since only workplace id can be searched, it makes sense to land there, orientate themselves with who speaking to and then progress with the query.

 ## How we tested our ideas and what we found
 - We tested the org view with CCS agents and processors week commencing 5th January 2025.
+- The main themes from the playback:
   - They were able to conduct ID/CV with the organisation view.
--
+  - There was a need to see all claims for a organisation, the assumption that search for a claim would meet the user need was disproven
+  - They wanted to maintain a view of the selected claim as they navigated in and out of tabs
+  - Current processes may not work for ASC - lack of IVR and not capturing Workplace ID early enough in the journey

 ## What we will do next
--
+- Holding a post playback actions session with the wider delivery team to decide what actions to progress with.